austinszeng/CSCI394/slpy/README.md

     - Extended lexical analyzer to recognize "+=" tokens in slpy-lex.cc
     - Created a new Stmt subclass, Updt, which closely follows Asgn's class definitions and methods, slightly modifying the exec method, in slpy-ast.*
     - Extended parseStmt method in slpy-parse.cc to differentiate the Asgn (=) and Updt (+=) operators

-# Ideas for future progress
-- Like output does, use an indent argument to recursively indent parse tree representation for dump